M4K4TT4CK/Probably-Library/README.md

 Welcome to the isItLikely Library!

-Here you will find basic functions for probablity.
-I plan on packaging this and adding to PyPi.
+Here you will find basic functions for probability.
 This will be updated as time goes on.

 This library is published on Pypi: